Learning to Register Unbalanced Point Pairs: Abstract

 \section{Abstract}

-Recent 3D registration methods can effectively handle large-scale or partially overlapping point pairs.
-However, despite its practicality, matching the unbalanced pairs in terms of spatial scale and density has been overlooked.
-We present a novel 3D registration method, called \ours{}, for the unbalanced point pairs.
-We propose a hierarchical framework to find inlier correspondences effectively by gradually reducing search space.
-Our method predicts the subregions of the target points likely to be overlapped with the query points.
-The following super-point matching module and fine-grained refinement module estimate accurate inlier correspondences between two point clouds.
-Furthermore, we apply geometric constraints to refine the correspondences that satisfy spatial compatibility.
-Correspondence prediction is trained end-to-end, and our approach can predict the proper rigid transformation with a single forward pass given unbalanced point cloud pairs.
-To validate the efficacy of the proposed method, we create a KITTI-UPP dataset by augmenting the KITTI LiDAR dataset.
-Experiments on this dataset reveal that the proposed approach significantly outperforms state-of-the-art pairwise point cloud registration methods by a large margin, resulting in 78\% improvement in Registration Recall when the target point cloud is about 10$\times$ spatially larger and about 10$\times$ times denser than the query point cloud.
+Point cloud registration methods can effectively handle large-scale, partially overlapping point cloud pairs.
+Despite its practicality, matching the unbalanced pairs in terms of spatial extent and density has been overlooked and rarely studied.
+We present a novel method, dubbed \ours{}, for \textbf{U}nbalanced \textbf{P}oint cloud \textbf{P}air registration.
+We propose to incorporate a hierarchical framework that effectively finds inlier correspondences by gradually reducing search space.
+The proposed method first predicts subregions within target point cloud that are likely to be overlapped with query.
+Then following super-point matching and fine-grained refinement modules predict accurate inlier correspondences between the target and query.
+Additional geometric constraints are applied to refine the correspondences that satisfy spatial compatibility.
+The proposed network can be trained in an end-to-end manner, predicting the accurate rigid transformation with a single forward pass.
+To validate the efficacy of the proposed method, we create a carefully designed benchmark, named KITTI-UPP dataset, by augmenting the KITTI odometry dataset.
+Extensive experiments reveal that the proposed method not only outperforms state-of-the-art point cloud registration methods by large margins on KITTI-UPP benchmark, but also achieves competitive results on the standard pairwise registration benchmark including 3DMatch, 3DLoMatch, ScanNet, and KITTI, thus showing the applicability of our method on various datasets.
+The source code and dataset will be publicly released.